Bob Skinstad

-Robert Brian Skinstad (born 3 July 1976) is a former rugby union professional player who has represented the South Africa national team, the Springboks.
+Robert Brian Skinstad (born 3 July 1976) is a former professional rugby union player.
+Born in Rhodesia, he represented the South Africa national team, the Springboks, winning 42 caps.
 He played in the positions of flanker and number eight.

 Early life and education

-Skinstad is of British and Irish descent, and his surname is of Norwegian origin.
+Skinstad was born on 3 July 1976 in Bulawayo, Rhodesia. now Zimbabwe.
+He is of British and Irish descent, and his surname is of Norwegian origin.
 He lived in Kloof, KwaZulu-Natal, while he attended Highbury Preparatory School in the nearby town of Hillcrest.
 He also attended Fores in Rondebosch, before boarding at Hilton College.
-His university studies took him to Stellenbosch University where he lived in the Simonsberg men's residence and captained the "Maties" (University) 1st side.
+His university studies took him to Stellenbosch University where he lived in the Simonsberg men's residence and captained the "Maties" (university) 1st side.

 Early career

 Skinstad was selected by Western Province for the Currie Cup and Super 12, and went on to captain both sides.
 He then moved to Johannesburg and played the 2003 season for the Golden Lions (Currie Cup) and the Cats (Super 12) before leaving for the United Kingdom.

-Skinstad was eligible to represent three countries at international level: Zimbabwe, South Africa and Ireland, through his Irish mother Alana who hails from County Louth.
+Skinstad was eligible to represent three countries at international level: Zimbabwe, South Africa and Ireland.
+His mother is from County Louth and he holds an Irish passport.

 International career

 Having represented South Africa at all levels, including captaining the under-21 Springbok side in 1996 and 1997, and playing for the SA Sevens team in 1997, Skinstad made his début for the Springboks as a replacement on 29 November 1997 against England.
 In all he played 42 tests for the Springboks, scoring 11 tries.

-His inclusion in the 1999 World Cup squad at the expense of successful captain Gary Teichmann was controversial in South Africa, and although South Africa finished third in the competition there were many who believed that Teichmann should have been retained as captain for that tournament.
+His inclusion in the 1999 World Cup squad was controversial in South Africa, as successful captain Gary Teichmann was left out.
+Although South Africa finished third in the competition there were many who believed that Teichmann should have been retained as captain for the tournament.
 Skinstad carried a leg injury into the competition, and made little impression.

-Skinstad captained South Africa in 12 tests, since 24 October 2003.
+Skinstad captained South Africa in 12 tests, from 24 October 2003.
+He missed the 2003 World Cup due to an arm injury.

 Semi-retirement in Britain

-In January 2004 Skinstad terminated his contract with SA Rugby and signed with Newport Gwent Dragons in Wales, for whom he played 9 games.
+In January 2004 Skinstad terminated his contract with SA Rugby and signed with Welsh club Newport Gwent Dragons, for whom he played nine games.
 He then worked with a group, including businessmen Johann Rupert and Wayne Huizenga, trying to take over an English club in London, and played part-time for Richmond in England's London South-East Division 1.
-He was also a regular player for the Barbarians and has captained them on several occasions.

-In December 2006 he played alongside his friend, former Scottish international Kenny Logan in the Dubai Sevens for Stefan BHF to raise awareness for the British Heart Foundation in memory of the late Stefan Czerpak, ex England colts Newbury RFC and Richmond RFC rugby coach who died in 1998 from a heart attack.

 Dubai Sevens - Stefan Czerpak BHF Team.
 Skinstad is in the back row, 2nd from the left.

 Skinstad started his own sports management company, Esportif, as a joint venture with Saatchi & Saatchi based in their London headquarters.
-He has worked as an analyst and occasional presenter covering the Super 14, Currie Cup and NPC Tournaments for Sky Sports.